Multi-channel learning for integrating structural hierarchies into context-dependent molecular representation: Results

 We consider MoleculeACE \cite{MoleculeACE} as the second evaluation benchmark.
 It consists of 30 datasets retrieved from ChEMBL \cite{chembl}.
 Each dataset contains binding potency measures (e.g., $K_i$ value) of molecules against a macromolecular target.
 These datasets mainly focus on the structure-property relationships (SPR), where the phenomenon of activity cliffs is amplified.
 Activity cliffs refer to the cases where small changes in molecular structure significantly alters its biological activity, and understanding them is crucial for optimizing lead compounds and designing new molecules with desired activities.
 The phenomenon is also counter-intuitive in machine learning, as the machine learning model tends to make similar predictions given similar inputs.
 We take R-squared as the evaluation metric since relative binding potency ranking is more important than absolute prediction errors (e.g., RMSE) in the real world.

-Figure~\ref{fig:moleculeace}a shows the average performance of thirteen methods on the MoleculeACE benchmark under stratified sampling \cite{MoleculeACE}.
-Detailed table is included in Supplementary Information.
+Figure~\ref{fig:moleculeace}a shows the performance of thirteen methods on the MoleculeACE benchmark under stratified splits \cite{MoleculeACE} (Supplementary Table 2).
 The multi-layer perceptron (MLP) is trained using the ECFP4 fingerprint.
-We also highlight the differences in model sizes (i.e., number of parameters), as indicated by the x-axis and the size of the dots, and types of input representations (blue=1D sequence, red=2D topological graph, and yellow = 3D geometry).
+We also compare the average performance with respect to the model sizes (i.e., number of parameters) in Figure~\ref{fig:moleculeace}b, as indicated by its x-axis and the size of the dots, and types of input representations (blue = 1D sequence, red = 2D topological graph, and yellow = 3D geometry).
 In general, Ours$_\text{GPS}$ ranks in the second place, but with a significantly smaller model size than KPGT.
 Besides, almost all methods fail to surpass MLP with fingerprints.
 MolCLR and GraphLoG also show negative transfer compared to the GIN model.
 It demonstrates the incompetence of existing methods in learning the nuances of chemical knowledge behind the structural-property relationship, regardless of the input representations, pre-training strategies, and the model sizes \cite{MoleculeACE, Deng2023}.
 One of the reasons behind KPGT's strong performance could be attributed to the fact that the molecule fingerprint and descriptors are heavily embedded within the model.
 In addition, KPGT is pre-trained using the ChEMBL database \cite{chembl}, such that over 99\% of the testing molecules in MoleculeACE are already exposed to the model during the pre-training stage.
 In contrast, our models only have seen less than 5\% of the testing molecules during the pre-training stage.
-The plot also suggests that there are no clear advantages to using either 1D sequence or 3D geometry for binding potency prediction, especially when comparing the performance between Uni-Mol and MoLFormer.
+The plot also suggests that there are no clear advantages {of molecular representation learning using either 1D sequence or 3D geometry}, especially when comparing the performance with Uni-Mol and MoLFormer.